 The “how to” guide to saving for teachers

 Saving has perhaps never been more important.
-Tried-and-true, plus other, more surprising, ways for educators to save.

-In the education community this year, incomes have taken a one-two punch – salary disruption due to job action, plus the financial stress caused by COVID-19.
+In the education community this year, incomes have taken a one-two punch – salary disruption due to job action, plus the financial stress caused by inflation.
 Suddenly, saving is taking on greater urgency, as people look to pay off debt, stretch the money coming in, and save for an Emergency Fund.

 Increasing the amount you save takes a combination of knowledge, discipline … and some inspiration.
 Below are some tried-and-true saving strategies to inspire you.